jadecobra/python_tdd_exercises/source/basic_objects/booleans/index.rst

 ----

 *********************************************************************************
-how to test if something is is an instance of more than one object
+how to test if something is an instance of more than one object
 *********************************************************************************

 The :ref:`instance methods<how to test if something is an instance>` can take a tuple_ of :ref:`classes<everything is an object>`.